SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 > In RAP, special [RAP business events](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrap_entity_event_glosry.htm) are available.
 They can be raised in [ABAP behavior pools](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbehavior_pool_glosry.htm) with [RAISE ENTITY EVENT](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapraise_entity_event.htm) statements.
 Find more information in the [ABAP for RAP: Entity Manipulation Language (ABAP EML)](08_EML_ABAP_for_RAP.md) cheat sheet.

 Expand the following collapsible section for example code.
-To try it out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try it out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 Note that the example includes code in the global class and the CCIMP include (Local Types tab in ADT).
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.
 For more information on the example, see the inline comments.

 <details>